howmanysmall/RbxReady/README.md

 # RbxReady
 A way to wait until an object has been fully loaded.
-Not a perfect way, mind you, but at the moment there is no perfect way.
+This is still imperfect, but it seems to be the best option if you want this kind of functionality.

 # Usage